 KoInu-chan’s smile didn’t fade as she her friends with the camera, mic, and lights turned their machines off, nor when she exchanged congratulations and encouragement with the director and the makeup and wardrobe friends.
 Even the friend who brought lunch!
 Putting together a good show needed a lot of good people, and you couldn’t get good people without a good show.
 A Catch 22, one of the boys called that, but the other said, no, if you looked at it right, it was a feedback loop.

 Oh, the boys.
-It hurt KoInu-chan that she had to part from them to send the boys her status update.
+It hurt KoInu-chan that she had to part from her friends to send the boys her status update.
 By the time she’d gone to her room and opened her safe and gotten out and turned on the special phone and composed a message in English, she wasn’t smiling any more.
-This was probably the worst part of her day, being alone, but the boys said KoInu-chan’s friends weren’t allowed to translate for her, or know that the special phone existed, or even just keep her company.
+This was probably the worst part of her day, being alone.
+But the boys said KoInu-chan’s friends weren’t allowed to translate for her, or know that the special phone existed, or even just keep her company while she used it.

 That just showed how little the boys understood friendship.
-KoInu-chan wished she could show them, but the bracelets didn’t work on them.
-Sometimes she worried about that.
+KoInu-chan wished she could show them, but the bracelets didn’t work on the boys.
+Sometimes, she worried about that.

 She worried a lot about the boys, actually.
 They pushed KoInu-chan around, and probably didn’t have her best interests in mind, but without them she wouldn’t have nearly as many friends as she needed to take over the world.
 The Vods had told her to take over the world and The Vods were a real god!